browserify/awesome-browserify/readme.md

 ### Node in the Browser

-- [crypto-browserify](https://github.com/crypto-browserify/crypto-browserify) - A port of node's `crypto` module to the browser.
+- [crypto-browserify](https://github.com/crypto-browserify/crypto-browserify) - Port of node's `crypto` module to the browser.
 - [stream-browserify](https://github.com/substack/stream-browserify) - The `stream` module from node core, for browsers!
 - [buffer](https://github.com/feross/buffer) - The `buffer` module from node.js, for the browser.
 - [requirebin](http://requirebin.com/) - Write browser JavaScript programs using modules from NPM.